tmf7/Quake2-Game-Mod-Final-Project/documents/Freehill Q2 Mod Readme.txt

 CHANGES:

--> All Blasters Fire Grenades instead
+-> Player Blaster Fire Grenades instead

 -> Player toggles ghostmode by pressing 'f'

--> Ghostmode enable spawns an animated player husk that can be killed
+-> Ghostmode enable spawns an animated player husk that transfers damage to the player
-	--> Animations include standing around and responding to pain on it and/or the player --> If the husk dies, the player returns to the husk to die with it --> All monsters attacking the player now attack the husk instead --> Ghostmode can also be disabled by touching the player husk --> Pressing 'f' in ghostmode pulls the player back to the player husk, frees it, and disables ghostmode
+	--> Animations include standing around and responding to pain the player --> If the husk dies, the player returns to the husk to die with it --> All monsters attacking the player now attack the husk instead --> Monsters can independently discover and attack the husk --> The husk can drown the player if left underwater ( and be damaged by lava/slime ) --> Ghostmode can also be disabled by touching the player husk --> Pressing 'f' in ghostmode pulls the player back to the player husk, frees it, and disables ghostmode